PhyberApex/typescript-lightning-talks/06-return-type-by-parameter/slides.md

 <!--
 Now, let's bring it all together with our api function.

-[click] Here's the code that makes the magic happen.
+Here's the code that makes the magic happen.
 It might look intimidating at first, but let's break it down.

-[click] On the right, we'll explain what's going on:
+On the right, we'll explain what's going on:

 [click] First, we use a generic type E that extends our Endpoint type.
 This ensures we only accept valid endpoints.